Skip to main content

 Summary of changes to eligibility from 1 July 2024

-A brief summary of the changes to the eligibility requirements for the Graduate visa program is below:
+A brief summary of the changes to the eligibility requirements for the streams is now outlined below:

 Relevant old criteria